stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

 by large numbers of fishing boats from Gloucester, made a thorough and exhaustive searching cruise, but with no result other than the prompting of interest and conversation.
 By August 7 hope was abandoned, and Capt.
-Orne had returned to the Wavecrest Inn to wind up his business affairs at Martin&rsquo;s Beach and confer with certain of the scientific men who remained there.
+Orne had returned to the Wavecrest Inn to wind up his business affairs at Martin's Beach and confer with certain of the scientific men who remained there.
 The horror came on August 8.

   It was in the twilight, when grey sea-birds hovered low near the shore and